-Beckman Laser Institute & Medical Clinic is committed to the dissemination of technologies through commercialization.
-The Photonic Incubator at Beckman Laser Institute & Medical Clinic was established in 1998 as one of the first incubators in the UC system.
-As part of the Institute’s expansion, the Photonic Incubator houses several start-up companies that collaborate with Beckman Laser Institute & Medical Clinic faculty in the development of light-based medical devices.
+UCI Beckman Laser Institute & Medical Clinic is committed to the dissemination of technologies through commercialization.
+In 1999, the Photonic Incubator at UCI Beckman Laser Institute & Medical Clinic was opened as one of the first incubators in the UC system.
+As part of the Institute’s expansion, the Photonic Incubator houses several start-up companies that collaborate with UCI Beckman Laser Institute & Medical Clinic faculty in the development of light-based medical devices.

 CURRENT PHOTONIC INCUBATOR COMPANIES